RichardLuo0/global-icon-pack-android/README.md

 ## Notes
 * Use share mode if possible.
 The provider is provided as a fallback in case share mode doesn't work.
 Local mode is only reserved for testing and you can't use icon variants with this mode (However it maybe faster if there are only a few icon records).
+* If you are using share mode, after uninstalling, you must remove /data/misc/com.richardluo.globalIconPack/iconPack.db manually.
 * You can long press icon in icon chooser bottom sheet to try as calendar icon.
 * In icon variant, the option `Modified` indicates that you have made changes to the icon variants.
 If enabled, when the icon pack updates, it will only add new icons instead of replacing all icons.
 Note that this could cause issues if any icon entry is missing in the new version!
 <!-- -->